 The aim of the SME Finance Charter

-The aim of the SME Finance Charter is to educate, inform and re-assure consumers.
-It includes topics such as how UK lenders plan to support their business customers and what this means for SMEs, as well as allowing consumers to check if their lender has signed up to the Charter and compare against how other lenders are responding.
-It’s clear to see that signing the Charter offers benefits for lenders.
+The aim of the SME Finance Charter is to educate, inform, and reassure consumers.
+It includes topics such as how UK lenders plan to support their business customers and what this means for SMEs.
+It also allows consumers to check if their lender has signed up to the Charter and compare it against how other lenders are responding.
+It’s clear that signing the Charter offers benefits for lenders.

 We’re proud to be working with the UK government as part of the Business Finance Council, and we are committed to the updated SME Finance Charter to ensure small businesses continue to receive support and access to the finance they need to grow.